fideus-labs/ome-ngff-scientific-ai/README.md

 - "Even if you don't want to use AI assistants yet"
 - "If you're a Python person, we've got you covered"
 - "The library integrates seamlessly with your existing stack"
+- "The package has over 15,000 monthly downloads from PyPI and a dozen contributors"

 Jupyter:
 - "Works great in notebooks - try it interactively"